Does Lightroom Classic's built-in AI culling actually save you time?

 Quick Answer

-Lightroom Classic's AI culling scores photos on technical quality — sharpness, exposure, subject detection — using Adobe Sensei.
+Lightroom Classic's Assisted Culling panel scores photos on technical quality - Subject Focus, Eye Focus, and Eyes Open, plus a Clean Up score for blur, misfires, and exposure problems.
 It's good at eliminating obvious technical rejects but can't evaluate decisive moments, emotion, or creative intent.
 For most photographers, the fastest workflow uses AI to clear the junk and a keyboard pass (P / X / Caps Lock) to pick the keepers.

 Every article about Lightroom Classic AI culling seems to be written by a company selling a competing AI tool.
 Imagen AI says it's better than Lightroom's built-in feature.
 AfterShoot agrees.
 So does Excire.
 They might all be right - but none of them have much incentive to tell you when the free thing inside Lightroom is actually good enough.